Buzzpy/Dev-Encyclopedia/README.md

      ```

 7. **Open a Pull Request:**
-   - Go to the original repository on GitHub and open a Pull Request (PR) from your branch.
+   - Go to the original repository on GitHub and open a Pull Request (PR) from your branch to the `develop` branch.
    - Make sure to describe the changes you’ve made and why they’re beneficial to the project.

 8. **Get Your PR Merged:**
-   - Once your PR is reviewed and approved, it will be merged into the `master` branch, which is automatically deployed.
+   - Once your PR is reviewed and approved, it will be merged into the `develop` branch.
+After thorough testing, the `develop` branch will be merged into the `main` branch for deployment (please note that this may take 2-3 days).

 Thank you for contributing to the Dev Encyclopedia!

 ### 🎖️ Notable Contributors